Adam Lewis Duncan: 2024 South Carolina House race

 In March 2024, Republican incumbent Bill Sandifer III filed for re-election.
-In the SC Republican June primary, he was defeated by Duncan, a member of the South Carolina Freedom Caucus.
+In the SC Republican June primary, he was defeated by Duncan.

 Duncan pledged to support Congressional term limits.

 Duncan serves on the House Education and Public Works and the Interstate Cooperation committees.

+Personal life

+In 2026 Duncan was arrested on suspicion of driving under the influence of alcohol.